VectorInstitute/usa-npn-mcp-server/README.md

 ![alt text](assets/tool_permission.png)

+### Recommended Complementary MCP Servers

+Additional MCP Servers can be added to Claude Desktop in `Settings` using the `Extensions` tab by clicking `Browse extensions`.
+For use together with the USA-NPN MCP Server, the two following MCP Servers are recommended:

+#### 1. **Filesystem**:
+- Let Claude access specified directories in your filesystem to read and write files.
+- Configure `filesystem` with matching allowed directories as `usa-npn-mcp-server` for making data available during data analysis - both from recent queries saved to file and for externally sourced data files.

+**Note**:  A more fully featured alternative is [Desktop Commander](https://desktopcommander.app/) but it is not available in the listed extensions and would need to be configured by clicking `add a custom one` and performing [custom installation and configuration](https://desktopcommander.app/#installation).
+However, adding advanced or too many different MCP Servers to Claude can bloat your context window with tool descriptions.
+If you are experiencing context limitations, consider disabling some or all additional MCP Servers.

+#### 2. **Context7**:
+- Let Claude access up-to-date code documentation for data analysis.

 ## File Export Configuration

 The server supports exporting data to files within specified directories.
 You can configure allowed export directories in two ways: